IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Path
 ---------

 The File Path metadata field is Dataverse's way of representing a file's location in a folder structure.
 When a user uploads a .zip file containing a folder structure, Dataverse automatically fills in the File Path information for each file contained in the .zip.
 If a user downloads the full dataset or a selection of files from it, they will receive a folder structure with each file positioned according to its File Path.
+Only one file with a given path and name may exist in a dataset.
+Editing a file to give it the same path and name as another file already existing in the dataset will cause an error.

 A file's File Path can be manually added or edited on the Edit Files page.
 Changing a file's File Path will change its location in the folder structure that is created when a user downloads the full dataset or a selection of files from it.